Proto:Sonic the Hedgehog 2 (Genesis)/Simon Wai Prototype

 - Tile layout is pretty similar to the final, but many level pieces are broken or missing; as such, the level is impossible to play without debug.

 - The red bumpers that give 10 points per hit do not exist.
 If the object (obj44) is placed in the level, it instead places a solid wall similar to the one from Green Hill Zone.
-Thus proving even further that Sonic 2 was built off Sonic 1.
+This is a leftover from the Nick Arcade Prototype.

 - It seems that only a small portion was ever implemented and did not get too far.
 What exists of the level quickly ends because of a ramp that has a platform blocking the top of it, which is impossible to get past without debug.

 - If you use debug, you can move upwards in the level and find a conveyor belt, but it doesn't work.